 The gallery and office are brightly lit, except when darkness or low light is required for the artwork, for example projected video works.
 All tripping hazards are clearly marked.

-Visitors may use our break room, which has a door, to breastfeed or change children.
+Visitors may use our kitchenette which has a door, to breastfeed or change children.
 It is located at the end of the hall between the gallery and office, past the two washrooms.
-Visitors with children are also welcome to use the break room for other purposes.

 In cases when exhibition content may be inappropriate, scary, or harmful to children, we will let visitors entering the gallery with children know.

-If you have any specific accessibility concerns, please contact kaylee[at]thebows.org
+If you have any specific accessibility questions, please contact info[at]thebows.org